Connecticut Business Taxes for Your LLC

 Yes.
 Connecticut does have a general state income tax.
 You can find more information above.

 Yes.
-In most cases you must pay estimated taxes on your Connecticut tax, federal income tax and self-employment tax.
+In most cases you must pay estimated taxes on any Connecticut tax, federal income tax and self-employment tax.
 Speak to your accountant for more information.